Short and Long Term Disability

 Long Term Disability (LTD)

-The Long Term Disability benefit is provided through CIGNA and coverage begins the date your STD payments end or 180 days following your injury or illness.
+The Long Term Disability benefit is provided through New York Life and coverage begins the date your STD payments end or 180 days following your injury or illness.
 LTD provides a benefit equal to 60% of your monthly income.
 The minimum monthly benefit is $100 or 10% of your gross disability payment, whichever is more.
 The maximum monthly benefit is $15,000.

 Benefits stop if you reach the end of the maximum benefit period, shown below: